Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

 }

-In the Poissonian case the quality of the approximation is affected both by the restricted temporal messages and the non-Gaussian nature of the problem.
-In the previous section we highlighted that the message exchange with the non-Gaussian likelihood terms is in fact a locally performed expectation propagation algorithm.
-It is well known that this expectation propagation performs very well on models with non-Gaussian likelihood terms similar to the Poisson distribution (stochastic volatility models, log-Gaussian Cox models), see for example \citep{ZoeterHeskes2005, CsekeHeskes2010b}.
-Thus our aim here is to asses the joint effect of both sources of inaccuracy.
+In the Poisson case the quality of the approximation is affected both by the restricted temporal messages and the non-Gaussian nature of the problem.
+Our aim here is to assess the joint effect of both sources of inaccuracy.

 In the Gaussian case the KL measure seems to be a reasonable choice to assess the distributional accuracy.
-However, in the Poissonian case there is no exact method to compare to, therefore, we opt for the quantile-quantile (Q-Q) plots as a basis to measure accuracy.
-Since the accuracy measure should reflect the local nature (we only approximate marginals) of the algorithm, we use the local Gaussian approximation $\tilde{q}_{t,t+1}(\vect{x}_{t}, \vect{x}_{t+1})$ to compute the normalised residuals $\hat{\vect{x}}_{t,t+1}$ w.r.t. the state space values $\tilde{\vect{x}}_{t,t+1}$ used in the data generation.
+However, in the Poisson case the exact marginals are not available, therefore, we opt for the quantile-quantile (Q-Q) summaries as a measure of accuracy.
+Since the accuracy measure should reflect the local nature (we only approximate marginals) of the algorithm, we use the local Gaussian approximation $\tilde{q}_{t,t+1}(\vect{x}_{t}, \vect{x}_{t+1})$ to compute the normalised residuals $\hat{\vect{\epsilon}}_{t,t+1}$ w.r.t. the state values $\tilde{\vect{x}}_{t,t+1}$ used in the data generation.
 Formally, we define the residuals as